 The darker pigmentation helps blend any light scarring into its surroundings, making sure that once you choose your desired shade, there will be no visible signs left behind.

 Types of Spray Tans Available

-There are several different varieties out there when it comes to choosing the right sunless tanning option for covering up those pesky stretchmarks – ranging from professional grade sprays hosted at salons all around us, DIY fakebaking lotions found in stores (or even online) as well as at-home self-tanners which come complete with special applicator mitts so that you get an even coverage without missing out any spot on areas like legs or arms – where multiple blemishes may exist simultaneously!
-Below we have outlined two popular methods:
+There are several different varieties out there when it comes to choosing the right sunless tanning option for covering up those pesky stretchmarks – ranging from professional grade sprays hosted at salons all around us, DIY fakebaking lotions found in stores (or even online) as well as at-home self-tanners which come complete with special applicator mitts so that you get even coverage without missing out any spot on areas like legs or arms – where multiple blemishes may exist simultaneously!
+Below, we have outlined two popular methods:

 - Professional Spray Tan – This solution provides a more intensive coverage compared with home solutions since it uses DHA based quality solutions which give faster results than most store bought items.
 The downside though is that professional treatments tend not make use of lasting effects due to disappearance over time, unless maintained regularly.

 - At Home Self Tanner – Good quality at home self tanners provide longer-lasting color with little fuss, allowing users control over how deep they want their new ‘tan’ to go, as well being able to apply evenly across the entire body quickly!
 Though keep in mind, amount goes to waste with every application because these formulas require quick blending inside before drying off completely outside the shower stall/bathtub used – making them slightly pricier options if decide to purchase regular basis.